What is eBPF? (Extended Berkeley Packet Filter)

-In a Linux system, most applications users can directly interact with run in what is known as “userland.”
+In a Linux system, most applications users can directly interact with what is known as “userland.”
 Because userland applications don’t have to integrate deeply with low-level system processes, they are easy to install and run.

 However, a major limitation of userland applications is that, because they don’t have low-level access to the Linux kernel, it is difficult for them to collect data directly from the operating system.
 Only processes that run in so-called “kernel land” have that level of access.
 Kernel land processes are typically limited to services that are critical to the operating system, such as those that manage hardware.

 Securely programming filters for better access

 Traditionally, developers bridged the gap between userland and kernel land by building features into the kernel that exposed certain types of data to userland applications in a secure way.
 The problem with this approach is that it requires modification of the kernel itself, which is a hugely complex platform that is difficult to change in a secure way.